Onder professoren - Julia Schaumburg

 Over de auteur

-Prof. dr. Julia Schaumburg
+prof. dr. Julia Schaumburg

 Professor of Econometric Methods and Applications at the Department of Econometrics and Data Science, School of Business and Economics, Vrije Universiteit Amsterdam, Research Fellow at Tinbergen Institute and Research Professor at Halle Institute for Economic Research.